Special Education Guide vs Bildungsberater in Bavaria: Which One Do You Actually Need?

 For the vast majority of families — especially expatriates dealing with their first encounter with the Bavarian special education system — a comprehensive guide solves the actual problem.
 The problem is not that you lack someone to talk to.
 The problem is that you lack the foundational knowledge to understand what's happening, what your rights are, and what to do next.

 Here's what typically happens without that foundation: you sit in a meeting with the Rektorin and someone from the Mobiler Sonderpädagogischer Dienst.
 They use terms like Förderdiagnostischer Bericht, lernzieldifferenter Unterricht, and Förderschwerpunkt Lernen.
 You nod.
 You go home.
 You Google.
 You find advice from parents in Berlin that doesn't apply in Bavaria because education is federalised under the Kulturhoheit der Länder.
 You panic.
-You hire a consultant at €130/hour to explain what was said.
+You hire a consultant at about €90–€130/hour to explain what was said.

 The Bavaria Special Education & Inclusion Blueprint eliminates that entire cycle.
 It translates every term — not just linguistically, but functionally.
 It explains that the Feststellungsverfahren can produce two fundamentally different documents (a Förderdiagnostischer Bericht or a Sonderpädagogisches Gutachten) with opposite consequences.
 It provides the template letter to request MSD consultation while explicitly blocking a Gutachten.
 It maps the Schulbegleitung application pathway through the correct agency — Bezirk Oberbayern for physical and cognitive disabilities under SGB IX/XII, or Jugendamt under SGB VIII § 35a for psychiatric diagnoses.

-These are exactly the things a consultant would explain in their first two or three sessions — at €300-€450.
+These are exactly the things a consultant may explain in initial sessions billed at the supported €90–€130/hour rate.

 When You Actually Need a Consultant